dpwindred/sleepreg/README.md

 ```

 Our package relies upon GGIR ().
-We acknowledge and thank Vincent van Hees and colleagues for their work in developing this exceptionally useful package!
+We acknowledge and thank Vincent van Hees and colleagues for their work in developing this useful package!